RubendeBruin/DAVE-book/bendingmoment.md

 DAVE distinguishes point loads and distributed loads.

-- Points loads are connected to the nearest point on the moment-line beam.
+- Pointsloads are connected to the nearest point on the moment-line beam.
 - Distributed loads are distributed over the portion of the beam bewteen the points on the beam closest to outer points of the distributed load.
 - Loads from fluids (buoyancy, tanks) distributes over the area directly above/below it.